woywoy123/AnalysisG/docs/source/generators/analysis.rst

     Ana.InputSample("SomeName", scans)

-The purpose of ``SomeName`` is to assign certain samples a name.
+The purpose of ``SomeName`` is to assign certain samples a name, this can become particularly useful when only wanting to run the Analysis script against a specific sub-set of the entire sample.
-This could be useful if say, there are mulitple ROOT files which have previously been sourced/compiled, but the aim is to run only a specific sample type.
-For instance, if the framework was used to generate events from :math:`t\bar{t}` and :math:`t\bar{t}t\bar{t}`, and you wanted to only load :math:`t\bar{t}`, then one could specify the sample name and only :math:`t\bar{t}` would be loaded.
+For instance, if the framework was used to build events from :math:`t\bar{t}` and :math:`t\bar{t}t\bar{t}`, then specifying :math:`t\bar{t}` as a sample name would only load the associated sub-sample.

 The next step would be to point the framework to the event implementation (see :ref:`event-start` for an introduction).
 Continuing on from the above code, this would be done as such: